-Providing insurance for your business is just as important as your bottom line.
+Providing business insurance for your company is just as important as your bottom line.

-Protect your investment by minimizing financial risks associated with unexpected events.
+Protect your investment with JG Elliot Insurance Center by minimizing financial risks associated with unexpected events.

 Almost every business may face a loss due to its owning, renting, using, or loading/unloading a vehicle.
 Most coverage needs can be handled by a business auto policy (BAP) or similar form.
 BAPs may cover a variety of operations, including trucking, garaging, public and private transport, and businesses with auto exposures that fall outside the other classes.

 Workers Compensation insurance policies actually provide two types of protection.
 One covers the cost of medical expenses and disability payments if employees are injured or exposed to illness-causing substances while on the job.
 The other provides businesses with liability protection in case they are sued for damages arising from employment-related accidents or diseases

 Commercial property policies provide coverage for buildings and personal property that are used in a business.
 Protecting this property must be a primary goal of any commercial insurance program.
 Regardless of the size of the business, tangible property usually represents a large portion of its total assets.